DARIAEngineering/dcaf_case_management/README.md

 [http://colinxfleming.github.io/dcaf_case_management/](http://colinxfleming.github.io/dcaf_case_management/)

 ## Project description
-This project is a case management system.

-We're working with the [DC Abortion Fund](http://dcabortionfund.org/), an all-volunteer, 501(c)(3) non-profit organization that makes grants to women and girls in DC, Maryland, and Virginia who cannot afford the full cost of an abortion. `Case Managers` receive a high volume of calls from patients seeking help accessing abortion care every night, and store that information in an Excel doc which only one person at a time can access.
+This project is a case management system for the [DC Abortion Fund](http://dcabortionfund.org/), an all-volunteer, 501(c)(3) non-profit organization that gives grants to people in DC, Maryland, and Virginia who cannot afford the full cost of abortion care.
+Currently, a team of around 75 case managers are taking about 3,500 calls a year and entering them all into shared Excel sheets.
+We're replacing that with a nice, clean, usable and scalable rails application!
+This will let DCAF continue to operate at a fast pace, and prevent volunteers from getting frustrated with shared Excel sheets.

-As DCAF's call volume (and volunteer corps) has increased, the shortcomings of having a spreadsheet-based system have become more pronounced.
-Case managers have trouble making changes to the spreadsheet, occasionally overwrite changes, and are limited by the number of case managers who can access the system at a given time.
-This, in turn, is slowing the organization down and frustrating volunteers on the intake hotline.
+If you're interested: This is a great opportunity to learn about common nonprofit data problems, try out Rails, or just contribute to a project that will have a great positive impact on reproductive justice for people in the DC area.
+Come say hi, we're friendly!

+We're generally looking for people comfortable or interested in the following:
+* Ruby on Rails (a good starter kit: [CodeAcademy's course](http://www.codecademy.com/learn/learn-rails))
+* JQuery / HTML / CSS
+* NoSQL / flat data modeling
+* Nonprofit data issues

+Get started by [checking out DCAF](http://dcabortionfund.org), checking out [DCAF Case Manager Lisa's explanation of DCAF's business logic](TK), and looking at the design team's [InVision prototype](https://projects.invisionapp.com/share/6757W6WFJ).
+Hit up @colinxfleming and Mollie with any questions.

 To solve this organizational challenge, the goals of this project are to build an accessible web-based system that will:
 * Let case managers store and retrieve access to patient information